-Plan loans You can borrow up to 50% of your account balance, but no more than \$50,000 (reduced by your highest outstanding loan balance in the last 12 months).
+Plan loans You can borrow up to 50% of your account balance, but no more than \$50,000 (reduced by your highest outstanding Ioan balance in the last 12 months).
 The minimum loan amount is \$500 and fees are assessed for each loan.
 Two types of loans are permitted: General purpose loan (maximum 5-year loan) or primary residence loan (maximum 15-year loan).
 You may have no more than one loan of each type outstanding at the same time.
 Portability/rollovers You can transfer (roll over) your account to a new employer's eligible retirement plan or an individual retirement account (IRA) when you leave Starbucks.
 You can roll over your account from another employer's eligible retirement plan and/or an IRA into the Future Roast 401(k) any time after you are hired if you are on the Starbucks or a participating company's U.S. payroll.
 Tax savings Your 401(k) pre-tax and match accounts (including earnings) accumulate on a tax-deferred basis.
 No federal income taxes are due until withdrawn.
 A 10% early withdrawal penalty may apply in some instances (generally applicable if you are under age 591⁄2 or if you are separated from Starbucks before age 55 and you take a distribution).
 You can continue to defer taxes and avoid the early withdrawal penalty by rolling over your account balance to another employer's eligible retirement plan or a traditional IRA.
-Rollover from your pre-tax and match accounts to a Roth IRA will result in immediate taxation but the early withdrawal penalty will not apply.
+Rollover from your pre-tax and match accounts to a Roth IRA will result in immediate taxation but the early withdrawal penalty.
 Roth after-tax contributions are made on an after-tax basis and are included in current taxable income.
 However, Roth after-tax contributions, and, in certain cases, the earnings on those contributions, are not subject to income taxes when distributed to you.
 In order for the earnings to be tax-free, the distribution must be a qualified distribution.
 A qualified distribution is a distribution that is taken after you have had a Roth after-tax account in the Plan for at least five years and after you have (a) reached age 591⁄2, (b) become disabled, or (c) died.
 In applying the five-year rule, you count from January 1 of the year your first Roth after-tax contribution was made to the Plan (or, if earlier, to another eligible employer plan if such amount was directly rolled over into this Plan).
-For example, if you make your first Roth after-tax contribution to the Plan on November 30, 2021, your five-year period will end on December 31, 2025.
+For example, if you make your first Roth after-tax contribution to the Plan on November 30, 2023, your five-year period will end on December 31, 2027.
 It is not necessary to make Roth after-tax contributions in each of the five years.
-While amounts held in your Plan accounts must be paid out during your lifetime (generally starting after age 72), if you roll your Roth after-tax account out of the Plan and into a Roth IRA prior to that time, you will not be required to take distributions from your Roth IRA during your lifetime.
+While mounts held in your 401(k) pre-tax, Roth after-tax, Match (pre-2011), Starbucks Match, and any discretionary profit-sharing and rollover Plan accounts must be paid out during your lifetime (generally starting at age 73 - for participants who turn 72 after December 31, 2022), if you roll your Roth after-tax account out of the Plan and into a Roth IRA prior to that time, you will not be required to take distributions from your Roth IRA during your lifetime.
 This means that your Roth amounts, including any earnings on those amounts, can continue to be tax-free and distributions from the Roth IRA can be postponed until after your death.
+In addition, for 2024 and later years, required minimum distributions will no longer be required from designated Roth accounts within qualified retirement plans including the Future Roast 401(k) plan.